Unique things to do in Holland Village

 Image credit: The Cinnamon Room

-Located just above Tiong Bahru Bakery, The Cinnamon Room is a charming home decor store that specialises in rugs.
+Located just above Tiong Bahru Bakery in Holland Village, The Cinnamon Room is a charming home decor store that specialises in rugs.
 Here’s where you’ll be able to pick up ones made of cowhide, which are stain-resistant, and even weatherproof rugs you can use to decorate outdoor balconies.

 Apart from rugs, there’s also an eclectic mix of furniture for sale.
 Find nesting side tables, and steel lanterns that will add a touch of whimsy to your home.